JordanBell/Uni_CompilerConstruction_Part1/README.md

 * 'Let' is not supported (sorry), however 'New' is inferred from `int` type keyword.
 * Cannot have an if statement without a corresponding else expression
 * Cannot initialise a variable without a succeeding expression sequence.
 For example, an expression with just `int i = 0` is invalid.
 This is because there is no expression for the inferred `new` command to scope it within.
-* Parenthesis are unrecognised in the context of arithmetic.
+* Parenthesis are unrecognised in the context of arithmetic or boolean logic.
 For example `(5 <= 6) || (5 >= 10)` is invalid.
 * Scoping, ie wrapping an expression in curly braces, is superfluous, but I imagine will be used later.
 Helps keep things clean.
 * It is a known issue that it builds with reduce/reduce warnings.

 ## How to Build
 Entering `bash build.sh` will build all necessary files.

+#### Notes
+* This may not be necessary, as Parser.native is already built.
+* When rebuilding, you may need to run `bash build.sh` twice in total, before it works.

 ## How to Test
 ### Batch
-Entering `bash test.sh` will run all tests and print out the results. `bash test.sh -verbose` will perform the rests and print out a parsed expression structure for the successful files.
+Entering `bash test.sh` will run all tests and print out the results. `bash test.sh -verbose` will perform the tests and print out a parsed expression structure for the successful files.

 ### Individual files
 All *.txt test files are found within the `test_cases` directory.
 To run the program on a particular test file, for example test\_cases/small0.txt, enter the command: `src/Parser.native test\_cases/small0.txt`.
 Use the optional `-verbose` argument to the see the parsed expression structure